kahara/vushf-exporter/README.md

 In this context, "V/U/SHF" is to be interpreted as 6m, 4m, 2m, 70cm, and 23cm,
 and right now we're only interested in spot counts in the short term, like a few hours or so.
 No further filtering is performed, the only labels added are `country` and `band`, and all modes are considered.
+The exporter can of course be configured to consume whatever bands one wants and [PSK Reporter](https://pskreporter.info/) provides, not just V, U, and SHF.

-Given that there are five bands by default, and we're looking at two directions for each, we'd have a total of ten counters for Prometheus to consume.
+Given that there are five
+bands by default, and we're looking at two directions for each, we'd have a total of ten counters for Prometheus to consume.
 For example: